rajeshvkothari/oom/GIN_README_2508.md

 	  - **Building images**
 	      ---------------
-        Make following changes in puccini/docker-compose.yml of puccini
+        Make the following changes in puccini/docker-compose.yml of puccini

 	    ```sh
 	    orchestrator: